ckeditor/ckeditor5/docs/builds/guides/integration/basic-api.md

 ## Creators

 Each CKEditor 5 build provides a class that handles the creation of editor instances inside a page.
-For this reason they’re called “creators”.
+For this reason they are called "creators".
 Every creator comes with a static `create()` method.

 The following are creator class names for each build:

-* Classic Editor: {@link module:editor-classic/classiceditor~ClassicEditor}
+* Classic Editor &ndash; {@link module:editor-classic/classiceditor~ClassicEditor}
-* Inline Editor: {@link module:editor-inline/inlineeditor~InlineEditor}
+* Inline Editor &ndash; {@link module:editor-inline/inlineeditor~InlineEditor}
-* Medium-like Editor: {@link module:editor-medium-like/mediumlikeeditor~MediumLikeEditor}
+* Medium-like Editor &ndash; {@link module:editor-medium-like/mediumlikeeditor~MediumLikeEditor}

-Most of the examples in the documentation use the `ClassicEditor` class, but things should work in similar way with other creator classes.
+Most of the examples in the documentation use the `ClassicEditor` class, but things should work in a similar way with other creator classes.

 Because builds are distributed as [UMD modules](https://github.com/umdjs/umd), these classes can be retrieved:

-* by [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) compatible loader (e.g. [Webpack](https://webpack.js.org) or [Browserify](http://browserify.org/)),
+* by a [CommonJS](http://wiki.commonjs.org/wiki/CommonJS)-compatible loader (e.g. [Webpack](https://webpack.js.org) or [Browserify](http://browserify.org/)),
 * by [RequireJS](http://requirejs.org/) (or any other AMD library),
-* from the global namespace if none of the above loaders is not available.
+* from the global namespace if none of the above loaders is available.

 For example: